20,159 grads of the Ultimate Military Credit Cards Course already know why the

 My wife, two kids, and I can fly for 50% of the normal cost!
 Most of our family lives on the East Coast, so it easily costs over $4,000 for us to all fly back home to Atlanta or Philadelphia.
 In fact, in June, the roundtrip cost for four of us would have been $4,600 in economy had we not utilized these strategies!

 Any day you can get a $4,600 itinerary for $2,300, that’s a big win, especially since you don’t have an annual fee to pay on either card.
-One downside of flying Delta though is the Sky Club access that comes with our Amex Platinum cards does not include free guests with us.
+One downside of flying Delta though is the Sky Club access that comes with our Amex Platinum Cards® does not include free guests with us.

 My wife and I usually take turns going into the lounge for food or quiet time if there’s not a better Priority Pass or Amex Centurion lounge available.
 We loved a recent layover in Houston where the Amex Centurion lounge had a separate family room where kids could play and be loud!

-While on board the flight, we used our Amex Platinum $200 annual travel credit to cover in-flight snack purchases and other incidental fees that come up during the trip.
 On the way home from Philadelphia to Honolulu, I upgraded my wife to first class from PHL-MSP and to Delta One from MSP to HNL.
 It was incredibly roomy and comfortable for a pregnant and tired mom, but because of all the tricks we used to save money, I didn’t feel guilty about the splurge.

 Car Rental Discounts for Military Families in Hawaii

-When we land, we were all tired, so we used our Hertz Gold Plus benefit via our Amex Platinum to head straight to our pre-reserved car and skip the lines.
-My wife and I each have an Amex Platinum card as well, which are also both free for military members and their spouse.
+When we land, we were all tired, so we used our Hertz Gold Plus benefit via our Amex Platinum Card® to head straight to our pre-reserved car and skip the lines.
+My wife and I each have an Amex Platinum Card® as well, which are also both free for military members and their spouse.

 Traveling with kids will likely prevent you from renting a small car, which is usually the cheapest option.
 We like to travel in minivans because it makes it easy with all the bags, strollers, toys, iPads, snacks, etc. that the kids need.
 Ignore losing some cool points because you’re a parent now and enjoy the comfort!
 We like to use AutoSlash to find the cheapest rental car available.